 This is also another low maintenance garden fence and you may even decide to allow some of it to show between your plants to add to the effect.

-Using recycled bricks, a brick fence can be one of the cheapest yet high security garden fence options on offer.
+A brick fence can be one of the cheapest yet high security garden fence options on offer by using recycled bricks.
 Unlike the dry stone wall you will need to also purchase and mix up some mortar to hold them together but this shouldn’t be too expensive.
 If you’re worried about how high to build your brick fence check out this post on the legal fence height.

 Bottle Garden Fence

 For a slightly more eccentric look you could construct a bottle fence.
-The idea is that from the street it looks like a wall of bottles that you would find in a cellar but it’s been glued together with mortar to form an impenetrable garden fence.
-If you have an abundance of large bottles then this is not only a cheap option but also a very easy one.
+From the street this type of fence looks like a wall of bottles.
+It needs to be glued together with mortar to form an impenetrable garden fence.
+If you have an abundance of large bottles then this is not only a cheap option, but also a very easy one.

 You also have the ability to make patterns in the wall with different coloured glass bottles.
-Even adding some paint to the mortar joints or using a pigmented mortar can add some extra aesthetic value.
+Adding some paint to the mortar joints, or using a pigmented mortar, will achieve extra aesthetic value.

 Are there any that I’ve missed?
 How did you save money on your garden fence?